ZinWR/fridge-ingredient-detection/README.md

 - MaterialUI
 - TailwindCSS
 - ClarifAI
+- Jest (testing)

 ## Documentation
 I chose ClarifAI as the primary AI service for image recognition:
 - It has `Food Recognition Model` that is highly tailored for itentifying food-related items.
 - The API is well-documented so setting up and integrating was fast.
 - Currently working correctly to identifying food & send errors for blurry images/drinks/non-food images
+- Also added 1 simple test for route/API key.

 Initially, I experimented with `Google Cloud Vision AI`, another powerful and versatile tool.
 However, there are some challenges:
 - Frequently over-detect non-food-related objects (text, logos, unrelated software) and often times very vague.